linode/apl-docs/docs/inst-deployment.md

 ### Need to know quirks

-Whenever you modify resources without using helm, it's internal bookkeeping (the versioned secrets in the namespaces) will not change, and any subsequent `otomi apply` commands will not modify anything.
+Whenever you modify resources without using helm, its internal bookkeeping (the versioned secrets in the namespaces) will not change, and any subsequent `otomi apply` commands will not modify anything.
 If you notice this, and want to overwrite with the output manifests, you can use `otomi sync`, which will skip doing a diff, and instead apply all charted manifests as a new version.

 ## 3. GitOps syncing (optional)